-KILIMA, Manager at BEST WESTERN Kilima Hotel, responded to this review
+KILIMA, Manager at Best Western Kilima Hotel, responded to this review

-Thank you for your review.
+Thank you for your review of the hotel.

 I have passed your comments on to the staff.